ilya0/Project-4/README.md

 ### Overview

+Since the begining of time people have wondered, what music are people listening to right now?

 ![](https://github.com/ilya0/Project-4/blob/master/ERD/enstein.jpg)

 **Concepts**
 The concept of this app was to create a way to visualize music trends in real time.
 The application uses twitter for the realtime tracking of various shares of music listens and d3 for visualization.